- GDP (PPP):

 - FDI Inflow:

-Ghana’s economic freedom score is 56.0, making its economy the 122nd freest in the 2018 Index.
-Its overall score has decreased by 0.2 point, with lower scores for the property rights and labor freedom indicators outweighing improvements in judicial effectiveness, government spending, and fiscal health.
-Ghana is ranked 19th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Ghana’s economic freedom score is 57.5, making its economy the 109th freest in the 2019 Index.
+Its overall score has increased by 1.5 points, with a gain in fiscal health and higher scores for labor freedom and monetary freedom more than offsetting declines in the tax burden and business freedom scores.
+Ghana is ranked 13th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.

-Although Ghana’s economy thrived for decades under relatively sound governance and a competitive business environment, it has suffered in recent years from the consequences of loose fiscal policy, high budget and current account deficits, and a depreciating currency.
-The heavy burdens of state regulation and political favoritism undermine overall competitiveness.
-A cumbersome bureaucracy dissuades potential entrepreneurs and impedes optimal economic performance.
-Corruption remains unchecked by selectively enforced reform measures.
+Although it has prioritized industrialization to create jobs and spur economic growth, the government faces fiscal constraints.
+The economy thrived for decades under relatively sound governance and a competitive business environment, but it has suffered in recent years as a consequence of loose fiscal policy, high budget and current account deficits, and a depreciating currency.
+Heavy-handed regulation, cumbersome bureaucracy, corruption, and political favoritism undermine overall competitiveness and dissuade potential entrepreneurs.

-Formed from the British colony of the Gold Coast and the Togoland trust territory in 1957, Ghana became the first sub-Saharan country to gain its independence.
-Initially turbulent politically, it has been a stable democracy since 1992.
-In December 2016, President John Dramani Mahama of the National Democratic Congress lost his bid for reelection to Nana Akufo-Addo of the New Patriotic Party, marking the third time that the presidency has changed parties since the return to democracy.
-Ghana is Africa’s second-biggest gold producer and second-largest cocoa producer.
-It is also rich in diamonds and oil.
-In recent years, plunging oil prices have precipitated an economic crisis.
-A border dispute with Côte d’Ivoire centers on ownership of maritime oil fields.
+Formed from the British colony of Gold Coast and the Togoland trust territory in 1957, Ghana became the first sub-Saharan country to gain its independence.
+It has been a stable democracy since 1992.
+In 2016, President John Dramani Mahama of the National Democratic Congress lost his bid for reelection to Nana Akufo-Addo of the New Patriotic Party, marking the third time that the presidency has changed parties since the return to democracy.
+Long-running conflict between farmers and herders in Ghana’s North is escalating, mirroring a trend in other parts of West Africa.
+A border dispute with Côte d’Ivoire over offshore oil fields continues.
+Africa’s second-biggest gold producer and second-largest cocoa producer, Ghana is also rich in diamonds and oil.

-The top personal income and corporate tax rates are 25 percent.
-Other taxes include value-added and capital gains taxes and a national health insurance levy.
-The overall tax burden equals 20.1 percent of total domestic income.
-Over the past three years, government spending has amounted to 26.5 percent of total output (GDP), and budget deficits have averaged 8.2 percent of GDP.
-Public debt is equivalent to 72.4 percent of GDP.
+The top personal income tax rate has been raised to 35 percent.
+The top corporate tax rate is 25 percent.
+Other taxes include value-added and capital gains taxes.
+The overall tax burden equals 16.5 percent of total domestic income.
+Over the past three years, government spending has amounted to 24.5 percent of the country’s output (GDP), and budget deficits have averaged 6.4 percent of GDP.
+Public debt is equivalent to 71.8 percent of GDP.